Big Sean Discusses Mental Health Struggles While Working On His New Album

 The collection of tracks was described as being filled with passion and soul while paying tribute to his hometown.

-To further emphasize the connection to his hometown, Detroit, Michigan, Sean brought 10 other celebrated MCs from the Motor City, including Royce Da 5’9″, Tee Grizzly, and Sada Baby on the 10-minute track “Friday Night Cypher”.
+To further emphasize the connection to his hometown – Detroit, Michigan – Sean brought 10 other celebrated MCs from the Motor City, including Royce Da 5’9″, Tee Grizzly, and Sada Baby on the 10-minute track “Friday Night Cypher.”

 Sean addressed various emotional topics throughout the project.
 He rapped about the ups and downs he has experienced, rebirth, and his examinations of karma.
 Sean poured the wisdom he’s gained from his experiences to form inspirational and motivational lyrics in each song.